SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 1. Subscribe to Event Mesh

 - Select *Subaccount*
-- Select *Service Marketplace* → *Enterprise Messaging* → *Create*
+- Select *Service Marketplace* → *Event Mesh* → *Create*

 ![Subscribe to EM](./images/setup32.png)

 Hint: You can either click on the tile and select *Create* or select *Create* from the menu of the tile

-Note: If you don't see the Enterprise Messaging tile or the Subscription option, get in contact with the administrator of the Global Account
+Note: If you don't see the Event Mesh tile or the Subscription option, get in contact with the administrator of the Global Account

 2. Go through the subscription process and select *standard* Subscription from the list